mohithmohi1323-oss/Emotion-Detection-from-speech/README.md

 | 03-02-04-01-01-02-23.wav | Sad 😔            |
 | 03-02-05-02-01-01-24.wav | Angry 😡          |
 | 03-02-06-02-02-01-23.wav | Fearful 😨

 ___

+📊 Confusion Matrix Results

+The confusion matrix above illustrates the performance of the Speech Emotion Detection model across six emotions: angry, calm, fearful, happy, neutral, and sad.
+Each row represents the actual emotion, while each column represents the predicted emotion.

+✅ The diagonal values indicate correct predictions.

+❌ Off-diagonal values show where the model confused one emotion with another.

+The model achieved high accuracy for emotions like sad (34 correct) and angry (33 correct).

+Some misclassifications occurred, such as fearful being confused with angry and happy with fearful.

+---

  📊 Results
 Sample Results